lgcorzo/fastapi-autogen-team/README.md

 ## Next Steps

-Going from there, there are dozens of ways to integrate this package to your MLOps platform.
+Going from there, there are dozens of ways to integrate this package into your MLOps platform.
 For instance, you can use Databricks or AWS as your compute platform and model registry.
 It's up to you to adapt the package code to the solution you target.

 Debugging in VS Code is possible with the following configuration: